snailfi/odin-recipes/README.md

 # odin-recipes
-This is a small project to build a relatively simple website with links to 3 recipes.
+This is a small project to build a HTML page with links to 3 recipes.
 The recipes have an image, description, ingredients, and steps required in order to prepare them.
 The project also had the aim of getting comfortable adding and commiting to Git with meaningful commit messages.